Peru judge orders 18-month detention for ousted president - NewsBreak

 While in office, Castillo spent much of his time defending himself against attacks from an adversarial Congress and investigations ranging from corruption to plagiarism.
 Now, it remains unclear whether Boluarte — once his running mate and vice president — will get a chance to govern.
 Just like Castillo, she is a newcomer to politics without a base in Congress.

-“She’s doing a good job right now,” said Cynthia McClintock, a political science professor at George Washington University who has studied Peru extensively.
+“She’s doing a good job right now for the moment,” said Cynthia McClintock, a political science professor at George Washington University who has studied Peru extensively.
 "But it’s a big challenge.”

 Boluarte, though, may be given some breathing room by lawmakers seeking to keep their jobs.
 They cannot pursue re-election and would be jobless if a general election for Congress is scheduled, as protesters want.

-All of the protest-related deaths have occurred in rural, impoverished communities outside Lima that are strongholds for Castillo, who himself comes from a poor Andean mountain district and had no prior political experience.
+All of the protest-related deaths have occurred in rural, impoverished communities outside Lima that are strongholds for Castillo , a political neophyte and former schoolteacher from a poor Andean mountain district.

 In Andahuaylas, where at least four people have died since the demonstrations began, no soldiers were on the streets Thursday despite the government declaration allowing the armed forces to help maintain public order.

-Some grocery store owners there were clearing the roads littered with rocks and burned tires, but planned to close their doors because of the expected protests led by people from nearby rural communities.
+Some grocery store owners there were cleaning the roads littered with rocks and burned tires, but they planned to close their doors because of the expected protests led by people from nearby rural communities.

-Castillo's move to dissolve Congress came as lawmakers began a third attempt to impeach him since he was elected in July 2021.
+Castillo's attempt to dissolve Congress came ahead of lawmakers' third attempt to impeach him since he was elected in July 2021.
 After Congress voted him out of power, Castillo's vehicle was intercepted as he traveled through Lima’s streets with his security detail.

-Chinchay, the government's top prosecutor, insisted Castillo was a flight risk, saying he was trying to reach the Mexican Embassy to seek asylum after he left the presidential palace.
+Chinchay, the government's top prosecutor, insisted Castillo is a flight risk, saying he was trying to reach the Mexican Embassy to seek asylum after he left the presidential palace.

 “We do not believe that he wanted to go to the Mexican Embassy to have tea,” Chinchay said.

-In issuing his ruling, the Judge Checkley said a “concrete flight risk” still exists and “remains latent over time.
-Besides Castillo’s apparent effort to reach the Mexican Embassy, he cited remarks from Mexico’s president and foreign minister regarding their country’s willingness to offer him asylum, and a jail visit he received from Mexico’s ambassador in Peru.
+In issuing his ruling, Castro said said a “concrete flight risk” still exists in Castillo’s case and “remains latent over time.
+He cited Castillo’s apparent effort to reach the Mexican Embassy, remarks from Mexico’s president and foreign minister regarding their country’s willingness to offer him asylum, and a jail visit he received from Mexico’s ambassador in Peru.

 The state of emergency declaration suspends the rights of assembly and freedom of movement and empowers the police, supported by the military, to search people’s homes without permission or judicial order.